 Learning how to read music, in conjunction with getting over some of the more common aforementioned hurdles (like understanding how to set it up and getting over the finger pain), is simply too much for the average person and they’re likely to quit because it’s so much at once.

-After the most basic things are learned, and the love of the instrument and learning has been cultivated, a good teacher can start introducing more sophisticated lessons into the curriculum (or whatever you want to call it), including things like learning how to read music, understanding what chords and scales are and how to apply them, and how to figure out the key signature of a song (I couldn’t recommend Mark Sarnecki’s series enough including the Answer book from Amazon)
+After the most basic things are learned, and the love of the instrument and learning has been cultivated, a good teacher can start introducing more sophisticated lessons into the curriculum, including things like learning how to read music, understanding what chords and scales are, and how to apply them, and how to figure out the key signature of a song (I couldn’t recommend Mark Sarnecki’s series enough including the Answer book from Amazon)

 Having a great mentor – and the right mentor – will help cut your learning curve dramatically, so after you’ve learned the most basic things, you’ve cultivated your love for the instrument, and are playing and practicing every day, at that point, you could probably stop taking lessons after the one year mark and begin learning on your own.

 After several years of playing, however, you should have the knowledge of what makes a good teacher and start seeking out a mentor who can show you how to do additional things.
 In my case, I’ve played the guitar for 17-18 years, and despite that, I’m still in the market for a great teacher who is even better than me, and who can show me my blind spots.

 It all comes back to the classic master-and-apprentice dichotomy.
 There’s simply no question that having a great mentor will help you learn the fundamentals of the instrument and get you on the right path.

 Here is a list of things that your guitar teacher should show you in the first year of lessons:

 1) Choosing the Right Guitar – Acoustic or Electric (or the Brand)